chan2git/daily_commute_text/README.md

 ```

 ### .env

+> [!NOTE]
+> The current version of this project relies on using environment variables stored locally, which is sufficient for the scope of this project.
+A future updated version of this project will explore using AWS services (such as AWS Secrets Manager) as a a more secure way to store and reference credentials.

 The .env file available in this repo is a template.
 The key names corresponds to variable names found within project script.
 At a minimum, download the .env file and simply replace the template values in the key-value pairings with the appropriate credentials by using a terminal text editor such as `nano`.

 Alternatively, instead of downlading the repo's .env file, you could create your own .env directly within your Ubuntu instance by using `nano`.
 Be sure to match the key names with the variable names it's meant to access (see template).
 If you make any changes, you must ensure that corresponding key names/variable names match so that the credentials and data can be referenced correctly.